eromatiya/squareup/README.md

 ## URL Query Parameters

 You can also pass a query by using the `q` parameter.
-You default search engine will be used.
+Your default search engine will be used.

 + `manilarome.github.io/squareup?q=how to build a nuclear reactor at home`
 + `manilarome.github.io/squareup?q=how to download more RAM in google play store`